 Most of the companies on the list are private South Korean organizations, even though 17 Korean public institutions have failed to show efforts in diversifying their recruitment, too.
 The manufacturing industry is the most represented in the list.

 But a few companies on the list are also largely recognized international corporations such as Nike, luxury group Richemont, Zara, Citibank, retailer Costco.
 Yet, these companies employ more than 1,000 full-time workers in Korea.
 Zara, Nike and Richemont even account for three out of the five companies with more than 1,000 employees with the lowest employment rate of disabled people in the country, according to the ministry ranking.

 The Korean branches of Zara, Tesla, Swarovski, Hermès, Swiss pharmaceutical Roche, and Ferragamo don’t have a single employee with disabilities.

 Prada Korea, Japanese electrical engineering multinational Yokogawa and Elco Ink, the Korean branch of Estée Lauder companies for travel retail, are even among the eleven companies that have not hired a single worker with disabilities in 10 years.

 Nike, which employs 1,194 people in Korea including 37 recruiters, has only 3 people with disabilities in their workforce.
-Similarly, Richemont Group, which has 1,139 employees, has only 3 disabled people in their staff but has also failed their obligations regarding employment of disabled people for 10 consecutive years.
+Similarly, Richemont Group, which has 1,139 employees, has only 3 disabled people in their staff but has also failed their obligations regarding the employment of disabled people for 10 consecutive years.